philiptran/voicemail-for-amazon-connect/TNP_README.md

-# Ad-hoc re-build the project and update to Lambda functions that are already deployed using the CloudFormation stack
+# Rebuild the project and update to existing Lambda functions

-Note: this is just a quick hack to re-build the code and update the 2 key Lambda functions: `XX-ContactVoicemailStreamXXX` and `XX-KvsProcessRecordingXX`
+Note: this is just a quick hack to re-build the code and update the 2 key Lambda functions: `XX-ContactVoicemailStreamXXX` and `XX-KvsProcessRecordingXX` that are already deployed in your AWS account using the CloudFormation stack.

 ## Prerequisites